EdDataScienceEES/tutorial-Abigail-Louise/index.md

 <mark> Tip: Remove legends if they are unnecessary! </mark>

 When interpretating a boxplot you are looking to see if the boxes __overlap__ as you probably have a significant difference between these groups if they do.
-This is due to the box encompassing half of each groups values!
+This is due to the box encompassing half of each group's values!
 Looking at our boxplot, the urban and farmland boxes overlap which could mean there is no significant difference between them.
 The forest box does not overlap with either of the other habitats which could mean a significant difference.
 However, you must confirm this by doing __statistical analysis!__

 ---